mgharvey/mgharvey.github.io/field.md

 # The Neotropics

-Since 2006, I have worked extensively in the Neotropics, focusing on exploring poorly known corners of the lowland Amazon.
+Since 2006, I have worked extensively in the Neotropics, focusing on exploring poorly known corners of the Amazon Basin.

 <iframe src="https://mapsengine.google.com/map/embed?mid=zFcp-_sToDi4.kFz2Ba3aay4Q" width="560" height="400" frameborder="0"> </iframe>
 *A map of my research sites in the Neotropics.
 Museum collection localities are indicated with pointer icons, other sites with push pins.*